sagarchotalia/Pick-and-Place-Robot-Eklavya/Blog.md

 Me and Ayush were separately interested in certain topics, and commonly interested in other ones; so we filled that blank out by our own choices.
 To make it short, we ended up writing the same (or at least similar) topics; a pick and place robot that could move.

-SRA is thorough in their practices.
+SRA is thorough in their selection and review process.
 They conducted a final interview before the actual project began, to gauge interest in the topic.
 In that interview, our seniors offered the project that they'd been working on; the one that had won them [2nd Prize Internationally in the Delta Cup](https://www.youtube.com/watch?v=JBdjbeT3EMY), which was an absolute honour for us.

 And thus began our journey.
 ## Algorithm Writing